How Flow Cytometry is Used to Study Infectious Disease

 How Researchers Use Flow Cytometry to Study Infectious Disease

-With infectious diseases present in overwhelming numbers—AIDS and tuberculosis are responsible for 4.5 million deaths annually—affordable, efficient, and reliable immunophenotyping and cell isolation are vital in the battle for prevention, treatment, and eradication.
+With infectious diseases present in overwhelming numbers—AIDS and tuberculosis alone are responsible for 4.5 million deaths annually—affordable, efficient, and reliable immunophenotyping and cell isolation are vital in the battle for prevention, treatment, and eradication.

 With new microbial pathogens constantly springing up from all corners of the world, flow cytometry, more than ever, is fundamental in controlling the spread of a viral infection.